TayThorian/MasterBookVault/README.md

 - WTC178720000 - Champions of Ruin
 - WTC957327200 - Expedition to Undermountain
 - WTC978078694 - Grand History of the Realms
+## Free League Publishing
+- - The World of Symbaroum
+- - The Throne of Thorns I